blumberger/CTMQC_Tully_standalone/README.md

 ## The most recent version of the code should pass the following tests
+### See Matt's thesis: https://github.com/95ellismle/PhD_Thesis, for graphs showing some of these tests.
 #### Misc
  - [x] Rabi Oscillation (diabatic propagation)
  - [x] dx/dt = v